-Prediluted antibody reagent is optimally diluted for use with the staining systems below.
+Prediluted antibody reagent is optimally diluted for use with the below mentioned staining systems.
 Further dilution may result in loss of antigen staining.
 The user must validate any such change.
 Differences in tissue processing and technical procedures in the user's laboratory may produce significant variability in results necessitating regular performance of in-house controls (see Quality Control section).